jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	---
 	> 0000d40    0c96    1aa3    0c10    0767    0197    007f    05ad    026d

-This ROM is considered a revision and has been saved as "[Hrast ROM #2](ti57hrast2.bin)".
-A complete dump is shown below.
+At this point, I'm considering this ROM a minor revision.
+It has been saved as "[Hrast ROM #2](ti57hrast2.bin)", and a complete dump is shown below.

 {% include_relative ti57hrast2.txt %}